IgniteUI/indigo-design-docfx/en/style/styling-overview.md

 - 🎨 Elevation
 - 🎨 Illustrations

-In Sketch the colors and elevations exist as `Layer Styles`, while the typographies are defined as `Text Styles`, which allows to quickly change the theme for any given design we have created with the **Indigo.Design System**.
+In Sketch, the colors and elevations exist as `Layer Styles`, while typography is defined as `Text Styles`, which allows you to quickly change the theme for any given design we have created with the **Indigo.Design System**.

 <img class="responsive-img" src="../images/theme_overview_default.png" />